emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 - RADIUS server - Active Directory domain integration (on-prem AD, not Azure AD).
 It's ideal for existing RADIUS deployments.

 ![Image](AZ700-7.png)

+Make sure your protocol/authentication method/OS match.
+It's safest to use OpenVPN.
+Also remember, multiple VNets that are peered can use one of those VNet's VPN gateway.
+BUT a peered Vnet to another peered VNet that's connected to a VPN gateway can not use that VPN gateway because remember, that extra hop peer is not transitive.
+It's only 1 hop.

+Also, if you make a new peer VNet, you'll need to re-download the VPN configuration to all the clients.
+Even if it's just one new peered VNet.
+So keep this in mind.

+Diagnostic Logs
+- P2S uses the P2SDiagnosticLog.
+It's only able to capture logs for OpenVPN and IKEv2 only.
+If you're using Azure VPN Client, go to the client and click on the Diagnose tool on the actual client side.

 ## 07.16.2025